railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

 	You have access to the Import and Export functions in the web client on a single form view in read-only mode – you can't reach Import or Export in any other view or when the form is editable.
-	If you're using the GTK client you can find the functions from the top menu *Form > Import...* and *Form > Export...*.
+	If you're using the GTK client you can find the functions from the top menu :menuselection:`Form --> Import...` and :menuselection:`Form --> Export...`.

 The CSV file format is text format compatible with most spreadsheet programs (such as OpenOffice Calc and Microsoft Excel) and is easily editable as a worksheet.
 The first line contains the name of the field in the form.
 All the subsequent lines are data, aligned in their respective columns.